Tropical Fukaya Algebras: Symmetries of broken maps

 is a non-trivial group of symmetries for broken maps modelled on $\Gamma$.
-In a similar way, we see that the Lie algebra $\t_\trop(\Gamma)$ is equal to the vector space generated by differnces of tropical weights, from where \eqref{part:idcpt} follows. \end{proof}
+In a similar way, one sees that the Lie algebra $\t_\trop(\Gamma)$ is equal to the vector space generated by differences of tropical vertex position maps $\cT_1-\cT_0$, $\cT_0, \cT_1 \in \W(\Gam)$, from which \eqref{part:idcpt} follows. \end{proof}